farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

 *Defn: Mastery - a high degree of competence in a particular area.*

-Mastery is desired goal of learning, but it can also be a barrier to teaching.
+Mastery is a goal of learning, but it can also be a barrier to teaching.

 Consider, mastery is composed of four stages: